civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 https://staging.seattle.civiform.com/
 https://staging-aws.civiform.dev/

-Please perform necessary QA checks before EOD Wed $DATE PT time.
+Please perform necessary QA checks before EOD Wed [INSERT DATE] PT time.
 If you find any issues with the release - reply to this announcement.

 Folks to notify: @Matthew Sprenke
 ```